08:00

 London, a global financial and cultural hub, alongside the UK, is uniquely positioned to take a leading role in the transition to a net zero, climate-resilient, nature-positive future.
 This high-level session will examine the strategic, systemic approaches and partnerships being deployed to translate ambition into impactful action, and will explore:

-The Business Breakthrough Barometer is an annual pulse check on the net-zero transition developed by the WBCSD, Breakthrough Agenda, and Climate High-Level Champions.
-This session will unveil the findings of the 2026 Barometer, offering collective insights from leading global businesses on the pace of the transition, the actions underway, and the critical priorities needed now to accelerate and scale investment worldwide.
+The Business Breakthrough Barometer is the annual pulse check on the global net-zero transition, developed by the WBCSD, Breakthrough Agenda, and Climate High-Level Champions.
+This session will unveil the findings of the 2026 Barometer, bringing together insights from leading businesses worldwide on the pace of progress, the actions already underway, and the critical priorities needed now to accelerate the transition and unlock investment at scale.

 Despite recent political and economic headwinds, the transition to a low-carbon, nature-positive, and more resilient economy continues to unlock new sources of growth and competitive advantage.
 This session will focus on how progressive organisations are responding to the geopolitical landscape and taking action on climate and nature to strengthen resilience, reduce costs, and open new revenue streams.
 Speakers will discuss: